mikeizbicki/ucr-cs100/textbook/assignment-help/sort/README.md

 	...
 }
 ```
-When you compare p3 and 'A', you compare the ascii numbers of 'p3' and 'A'.
-It is also true when you add or subtract between 'p3' and 'A'.
+When you look at p3 and 'A', you should compare the ascii numbers with 'p3' and 'A'.
+It is also true when 'p3' plus or minus 'A'.
 ```
 bool compare(const char p1,const char p2)
 {